calitb/Sample-NodeJS-PHP-Server/README.md

 ### Running the app

-If you haven't download the container images before, start on step 1 below.
-If you already have, skip to step 2.

 #### Step 1: Login to Docker hub
 To be able to access the registry, you must first login: